jace-kline/thesis/thesis.md

 * A *tag* representing the "class" of the DIE.
 Example tags include "DW_TAG_subprogram", "DW_TAG_variable", and "DW_TAG_base_type".
 * A set of *attributes* specifying tag-specific properties of the DIE.
 Examples include "DW_AT_name", "DW_AT_size", and "DW_AT_type".

 The translation process from the DIE graph into our DSL is, at its core, a process of forming a nested data structure (our DSL's *ProgramInfo* type) from a flattened one (a collection of DWARF DIEs).
 To tackle this translation, we first define an intermediate representation (IR) language that acts as a "flattened" analog to the constructs present in our DSL.
 Instead of each IR construct directly containing the fields of other constructs, they instead contain fields that reference the IDs of other constructs through a shared database.
 The responsibility of the database is to map unique IDs to the flattened constructs.
 When all the IR constructs have been inserted into the database, the database then recursively resolves the flattened IR structures into their associated DSL structures, starting from the root *ProgramInfoStub* object, the IR analog to the *ProgramInfo* DSL type.
 This process is complicated by the fact that some data types, particularly *struct* types, may be recursive or mutually recursive, ultimately creating a cycle in the reference resolver.
 To address this, we implemented a mechanism whereby each IR node is marked when it is visited.
 Future attempts to resolve the same IR construct return with the existing object being resolved instead of attempting to resolve the same reference again.
 With the IR defined and the resolution logic in place, we map the DWARF DIE objects into our "flattened" IR and construct the IR object database.
-When all the DIEs are processed and translated, we specify the *ProgramInfoStub* node as the root reference and then execute our resolver algorithm to generate the *ProgramInfo* object in our DSL.
+When all the DIEs are processed and translated, we specify the *ProgramInfoStub* node as the root reference and then execute our resolver algorithm to recursively generate the *ProgramInfo* object and subobjects defined in our DSL.
+Our DWARF translation module consists of about 1000 lines of Python code.
+The IR and resolver logic adds an additional 600 lines of code.

 [DWARF parsing figure: DIEs -> IR -> DSL]

 ### Capturing Decompiler Program Information

+In addition to capturing a ground-truth program representation in our DSL, we must construct a DSL representation of the program information obtained from a decompiler we wish to evaluate.
+Depending on the decompiler and the structure of its output, this process may take many forms, often involving querying APIs exposed by the decompiler framework.
+In all cases however, this shall involve defining a translation module from the decompiler output to the structures defined in the DSL.
+Hence, our framework can be employed on any decompiler assuming a translation module implementation.

+#### Translating Ghidra Decompiler Output to the DSL

+For our analysis of the Ghidra decompiler, we utilize the Ghidra scripting API to programmatically scrape and process information about the decompilation of target binary programs.
+The Ghidra scripting environment exposes its own collection of data structures and functions from which we obtain our information.
+Since the Ghidra scripting environment supports Python, we directly import and leverage our "flattened" IR (described in the previous section) and our DSL constructs to carry out the translation.

+The strategy employed for the Ghidra translation is similar to that of our DWARF translation algorithm described in the previous section.
+We utilize functions exposed by the Ghidra API to obtain particular information about functions, variables, data types, and associated addresses gathered during the decompilation.
+We use the same IR defined for the DWARF translation to accumulate flattened records corresponding to these program constructs in a database.
+From here, we run the same resolution algorithm on the IR constructs database to generate the root *ProgramInfo* object in our DSL.
+The Ghidra-specific translation logic is implemented in roughly 900 lines of Python code.

 ### Comparison of "Ground Truth" and Decompiler Program Information

+After converting both the ground-truth and decompiler program information into our DSL representation, we next formulate and implement a strategy to compare the two resulting *ProgramInfo* objects.
+To achieve this, we create an extension of our DSL that defines data structures and functions for capturing comparison information at different "levels of comparison".
+We discuss the specifics of these comparison levels in greater detail below.

 ### Quantitative Evaluation Metrics